bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/FM_Report_Group5.md

 - **1.1.1.2.1**  Members shall be able to sign-in to the system using their username or e-mail and their password.
 - **1.1.1.2.3** Registered users shall be able to sign-in if they forgot their password with _forgot password_ mechanism

 The third subcategory in this section is the [Profile Pages](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1113-profile-pages).
-Since we had not implemented showing then verification of a doctor feature for mobile, we are not able to see the icon in doctor's profile page:
+Since we had not implemented showing the verification of a doctor feature for mobile, we are not able to see the icon in doctor's profile page:
 -   **1.1.1.3.6**  Doctors shall have icons in their profiles showing that their accounts are verified.

 The last subcategory in this section is the [Settings](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1114-settings).
 Even editing the profile page is completed with all the features for Frontend, it is not finished for our mobile application.
 These features are: